Leo Law Office, APLC • May 23, 2024

 Why You Need a Durable Power of Attorney in California

-Continuity of Financial Management A DPOA ensures that your financial affairs can be managed without interruption if you become unable to handle them yourself.
+A DPOA can allow your financial affairs to be managed without interruption if you become unable to handle them yourself.
 This includes paying bills, managing investments, and handling real estate transactions.
-Without a DPOA, your family might have to go through a lengthy and expensive court process to gain control of your finances.
+Without a DPOA, your family might have to go through a court process to gain authority to manage your finances.

-Flexibility and Specificity A DPOA can be tailored to your needs, specifying which powers you grant to your agent.
+A DPOA can be tailored to your needs, specifying which powers you grant to your agent.
 This can range from broad authority over all financial matters to limited powers for specific tasks.
 You can also set conditions under which the DPOA becomes effective, such as only upon your incapacitation.

 Protecting Your Interests

-Legal Compliance in California California recognizes durable powers of attorney under its Probate Code.
+California recognizes durable powers of attorney under its Probate Code.
 To be valid, a DPOA must be signed and notarized, or witnessed by two adults who are not the agent or beneficiaries.
-This legal recognition provides assurance that your DPOA will be honored by financial institutions and other entities.
+This legal recognition generally means that properly executed DPOAs are accepted by financial institutions and other entities, subject to their internal policies and applicable law.

 Creating a Durable Power of Attorney